anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-evo-alg.md

 3. Open VSCode and then open your repository folder.

+4. Open a Terminal in VSCode and type `chmod +x main.sh` then `./main.sh`.
+You shouldn't see anything (your program compiled and ran, but doesn't do anything interesting).
+If you got errors about files not found, type the following: `git submodule update --init --recursive` which should download the files you were missing.
+Then try running `main.sh` again.
+If you are still getting errors, wave for help.

 ## Exercise 1
 Recall that the necessary pieces for evolution by natural selection to occur are:
 * Variation